Ramijul/tasks-ezra-test/README.md

 ## Database

 The application uses SQLite as the database.
-The database file (`app.db`) is automatically created when you first run the application.
+The database file (`app.db`) is automatically created when you first run the application, with 10 records seeded.

 ## Design choices, trade-offs, and assumptions made
 - Assumed the project to be a To-do list rather than a project management tool.